rami-aouinti/big-platform/readme.md

 composer create-project systemsdk/docker-symfony-api api-example-app
 ```

-2.Edit docker-compose-prod.yml and set necessary user/password for MySQL and RabbitMQ.
+2.Edit docker compose-prod.yml and set necessary user/password for MySQL and RabbitMQ.

 Note: Delete var/mysql-data folder if it is exist.